meteor/meteor/outlines/using-packages.md

   3. `.meteor/versions` means repeatable builds (?)
   4. Atmosphere packages can include npm dependencies, managed for you.
 3. Installing and using Npm packages
-  1. You should install NPM 2.
+  1. You should install npm 2.
   2. You should create a `package.json` -- `npm init`
   3. Install with `npm install --save package-name`
   4. Then run `npm-shinkwrap`